 Given below are the notes for each chapter, which are designed to simplify the concepts and help students in doing effective exam preparation.

-Producers are all organisms that can prepare their own food through photosynthesis using the sun's radiant energy received by the chlorophyll in the leaves.
+Producers are all organisms that can prepare their own food through photosynthesis using the sun's radiant energy received by the chlorophyll in the leaves as per the NCERT Class 10 Science Chapter 13 Notes Our Environment.

 Consumers are organisms that consume the food produced, either directly or indirectly.